 Urban or Rural Status

-Urban or Rural Status within E-Rate is guided by the U.S. Census Bureau’s delineation.
-An individual school or library is designated as “urban” if located in an “Urbanized Area” or “Urban Cluster” with a population of 25,000 or more as determined by the U.S. Census Bureau.
+Urban or Rural Status within E-Rate is based on the U.S. Census Bureau’s delineation.
+An individual school or library is designated as “urban” or “rural” based on the Census block it is located in, the urban area it is located in, and the urban area population.
+If the urban area has a population of 25,000 or more, it is determined to be “urban” for the E-Rate program.

-Urban/rural status for an individual school or library
+Urban/Rural status for an individual school or library

-USAC compares the address of record for a school or library to U.S. Census data to determine if the school or library is in an area that is considered urban or rural.
+USAC compares the address of record for a school or library to U.S. Census Bureau data to determine if the school or library is in an area that is considered urban or rural.
 USAC’s database is then updated to reflect the appropriate status, as follows:

-Urban/rural discount for a school district or library system
+Urban/Rural discount for a school district or library system

 Individual schools

-• However, an independent school – a school not affiliated financially or operationally with a school district – uses only its student population numbers to determine the level of poverty and the urban or rural status of its physical location for its discount calculation.
+- An independent school – a school not affiliated financially or operationally with a school district – uses only its student population numbers to determine the level of poverty and the urban or rural status of its physical location for its discount calculation.

 School districts